 This ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") as set out in Appendix 20 of the Rules Governing the Listing of Securities on GEM (the "GEM Listing Rules") of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-Information relating to the corporate governance practices of the Group has been set out in the Corporate Governance Report on pages 17 to 26 of the Company's annual report 2022.
+Information relating to the corporate governance practices of the Group has been set out in the Corporate Governance Report in the Company's annual report 2023.